Software Engineer Salary in the United States (2025-2026 Guide)

 Software Engineer Salary by Location

 Location is one of the most significant variables in software engineering compensation.
-Tech hubs on the coasts offer the highest nominal salaries, but cost of living often erases a significant portion of that premium in real purchasing power — which is why going through the city-by-city data on software engineer salary in US cities helps you make a much more informed decision about where to base your career.
+Tech hubs on the coasts offer the highest nominal salaries, but cost of living often erases a meaningful portion of that premium in real purchasing power.

 Cost of Living Reality Check

 San Jose’s cost of living index sits around 272, while Austin’s is approximately 123.
-That gap matters significantly.
-An engineer earning $128,000 in Austin often has more real purchasing power than one earning $180,000 in San Jose once housing, taxes, and everyday expenses are accounted for, according to Bureau of Economic Analysis Regional Price Parities data.
+An engineer earning $128,000 in Austin often has more real purchasing power than one earning $180,000 in San Jose once housing, taxes, and everyday expenses are considered.

 CityAverage Base SalaryCost of Living IndexState Income Tax